Rehost-Startup/docs/getting-started/basics.md

 All CLI logs saved to a `default.log` file.

-On Linux, this file can be found at `/etc/rehost/logs/default.log`.
+On Linux and MacOS, this file can be found at `/etc/rehost/logs/default.log`.

 On Windows, this file can be found at `C:\rehost\logs\default.log`.